AviatrixSystems/terraform-provider-aviatrix/website/docs/guides/v2-upgrade-guide.html.markdown

 ---
 layout: "aviatrix"
-page_title: "Aviatrix: Upgrade Guide"
+page_title: "Aviatrix: R2.x Upgrade Guide"
 description: |-
   The Aviatrix provider Upgrade Guide
 ---

 # Aviatrix Terraform Provider Upgrade Guide (R1.x to R2.x)

+## USAGE:
-**USAGE:** For customers who are currently already using Terraform to manage their infrastructure prior to Controller 4.7 and are looking to upgrade their Controller to 4.7.501+ due to Field Notice 005 or other reasons, please follow along for guidance on the upgrade process to ensure a smooth transition.
+For customers who are currently already using Terraform to manage their infrastructure prior to Controller 4.7 and are looking to upgrade their Controller to 4.7.501+ due to Field Notice 005 or other reasons, please follow along for guidance on the upgrade process to ensure a smooth transition.

 ---
 In summary: